huaweicloud/terraform-provider-huaweicloud/docs/resources/api_gateway_api.md

 * `name` - (Required, String) Specifies the input parameter name.
 A parameter name consists of 1–32 characters, starting with a letter.
 Only letters, digits, periods (.), hyphens (-), and underscores (_) are allowed.

 * `location` - (Required, String) Specifies the input parameter location, which can be 'PATH', 'QUERY' or 'HEADER'.

 * `type` - (Required, String) Specifies the input parameter type, which can be 'STRING' or 'NUMBER'.

-* `required` - (Optional, Bool) Specifies whether the parameter is mandatory or not.
+* `required` - (Required, Bool) Specifies whether the parameter is mandatory or not.

 * `default` - (Optional, String) Specifies the default value when the parameter is optional.

 * `description` - (Optional, String) Specifies the description of the parameter.
 The description cannot exceed 255 characters.